Chairman O’Toole. Director Cotton. Commissioners.

 Proposed NY and NJ North entrances.
 Images PANYNJ.

-On the New York side, these “gathering places” will be located at the bottom of a graded ramps, which cyclists will naturally descend at speed to exit and have to accelerate to enter.
+On the New York side, these “gathering places” will be located at the bottom of graded ramps, which cyclists will naturally descend at speed to exit and have to accelerate to enter.
 In New Jersey, cyclists traveling south down Hudson Terrace will need to make fast left turns against oncoming traffic to access the Bridge.
 In both places, cyclists will be forced into areas where crowds have now been encouraged to form.

 The PA will no option but to require cyclists to dismount and walk, in turn creating bottlenecks and traffic jams along the entire span.